hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 **Exercise**

 We are particularly interested in the expression of some specific marker genes.
-We would like to extract the count data for these genes and save this information to file.
+We would like to extract the expression data for these genes and save this information to file.

 1. We learned previously how to read in data from a data.frame.
 We will use a different function, `scan()` to bring in a vector of values.
 Look up how to use the `scan()` function uing R help `?`.
 The list of genes you need to read in is located in the `data` directory.
 The files is called `important_genes.txt`.  `scan` will read in the list of genes as a character vector.
 Assign this vector to teh varaible `important_genes`.
 2. Now, let's find the positions of our important genes (`important_genes`) in the RPKM dataframe (`rpkm_data`) by using the `match()` function.
 Save the positions of the genes as a vector of positions called `m`.